cmd-ml/iiiv-zb-eg.github.io/README.md

+**Bandgap Energy ML models for Senary Zincblende III-V Semiconductor Compounds:**
-This repository has the predictive models of the energy bandgap for III-V semiconductor compounds.
+This repository has the predictive models of the bandgap energy for III-V semiconductor compounds.
 The embeded webiste has a proper GUI for predicting the energy bandgap of the compounds of interest.

 More information can be found in the bleow article: